ontolex/morph/index.md

 </div>

 The class **morph:RegexReplacement** is used to describe a morphological transformation using a regular expression.
-The specific syntax can vary and chosen based on the stack used externally for the generation process, but we recommend using the [POSIX standard](https://pubs.opengroup.org/onlinepubs/9799919799/).
+The specific syntax to use is the [XPath syntax](https://www.w3.org/TR/xpath-functions/#regex-syntax) for compatibility with SPARQL.

 <div class="entity">